drwpow/blog/data/media-queries-are-still-a-hack.md

 <figure>
   <img src="/assets/media-queries-are-still-a-hack/user-cards.svg" alt="A horizontally-laid out user card next to a vertical one" />
-  <figcaption>What if I wanted to stack a card vertically not based on screen width, but based on whether or not the text will fit side-by-side?
+  <figcaption>What if I wanted to stack a card vertically not based on screen width, but based on whether or not the text and image will fit side-by-side?
 In 2020, I still can’t.</figcaption>
 </figure>

 Container Queries seem to check off all the boxes:

 - ✅ Modular and composable
-- ✅ Attack the root cause of responsive design: resizing based on **content**
+- ✅ Attack the root problem of responsive design: resizing based on **content**
 - ✅ CSS-based

 But perfect as they may be, Container Queries are not happening anytime soon.
 In Zach Leatherman’s